eProsima/Integration-Service-docs/docs/index.rst

 * :code:`types`: specifies the IDL types used by *eProsima Integration-Service* to transmit messages
 * :code:`systems`: specifies the middlewares involved in the communication
 * :code:`routes`: specifies which bridges SOSS needs to create
-* :code:`topics`: specfies the topics that are exchanged over the above bridges
-* :code:`services`: specifies the topics exchanged in server/client type communications
 * :code:`topics`/:code:`services`: specify the topics exchanged over the above bridges in either publisher/subscriber or client/server type communications